 Part 3: Ensure data is backed-up, not accessible to attackers, and there’s a process to restore it.

 Even when they’re detected, cyber-actors who’ve breached defenses with these threat types can sometimes encrypt an entire IT environment before teams can respond.

 To ensure business continuity, said Sweeney, follow disaster recovery best practices, including backing-up critical systems and application data and ensuring attackers can’t access back-ups.
 Back-up servers running on the targeted network will fall, too, so backing-up locally and to the cloud are smart practices.
 “Remember, if attackers own your endpoint, they’re going to own those backups as well,” said Sweeney.

 Finally, he said, test these back-up systems regularly to make sure they’ll function properly should disaster strike.

-This is the fifth in our series presenting key takeaways from Sage Data Security’s 2017 CyberCrime Symposium, held November 2-3.
-If you couldn’t get a seat at the event — centered on the need to “Think Global, Act Local” — or want a refresher on various sessions, check-in weekly for the latest installment featuring insight from select presentations.
+This is the fifth post in our series presenting key takeaways from our 2017 CyberCrime Symposium, held November 2-3, 2017.
+The program was packed with an incredible line-up of speakers discussing the latest tools and techniques being used by cybercriminals, and most importantly, what attendees could do to enhance their organization's cyber resiliency.
+If you couldn’t get a seat at the event — centered on the need to “Think Global, Act Local” — or want a refresher on various sessions, this is a not-to-be-missed series!